aloisdeniel/aloisdeniel.github.io/_posts/2018-08-03-introducing-figma-to-flutter.md

 ## Still very experimental

 All of this is purely experimental and under active development.
-If I would have access to Figma rendering source code it would have been a lot easier and quicker (**if a Figma employee read this and can share the algorithm, it would be awesome!**), but be aware that all the rendering logic is reverse engineered, so you will experience a lot of inconsistencies!
+If I would have access to Figma rendering source code it would have been a lot easier and quicker (**if a Figma employee reads this and can share the algorithm, it would be awesome!**), but be aware that all the rendering logic is reverse engineered, so you will experience a lot of inconsistencies!

 Though, several things are still missing from my implementation (*stay tuned for new features*):